 A Consistent Favorite

-Their affordability, enduring utilitarian appeal, scope for personalization and compatibility with various design concepts from country to ultra-modern make Shaker style cabinets a solid remodel investment and ensure they will add value not just to your kitchen but your home as a whole.
+Their affordability, enduring utilitarian appeal, the scope for personalization and compatibility with various design concepts from country to ultra-modern make Shaker style cabinets a solid remodel investment and ensure they will add value not just to your kitchen but your home as a whole.

 Cons of Shaker Style Cabinets

 Cleaning Could be Hard

 As compared to slab door cabinets, which have a flat front surface, Shaker style cabinets tend to gather dust or food particles in the corners, grooves, and crevices of the center panel, which might make it harder for some to clean and maintain in the long run.
 In general, it’s not a big deal since nearly every kitchen cabinet will require some degree of upkeep anyway.